xcosmosbox/Board-Game-Engine/README.md

 ## Sprint3 Note

-- For the execution method of the Executable file, please refer to "6.
-Executable Instruction" in "CL_Monday6pm_Team7_text-based.pdf" or run the Application.java directly
+- The compiled executable files are in the **Target** folder.
+Please run the jar package named "FIT3077_Game-1.0-SNAPSHOT-jar-with-dependencies".
+For specific operation instructions, please follow the "6.
+Executable Instruction" steps in "CL_Monday6pm_Team7_text-based.pdf".
+- Or run the Application.java directly
 - please use the links below to view: https://youtu.be/LlszET_OpPE
 - The screenshot zip file contains screenshots of the five situations involved in the demo video